unnimayabalu77-maker/FOCUSN-T-Digital-mirror/README.md

 ### Team Members
-- Team Lead: Unnimaya B -
+- Team Lead: Unnimaya B - College of engineering Trikaripur
-- Member 2: Fathimathul Rana B -
+- Member 2: Fathimathul Rana B - College of engineering Trikaripur

 ### Project Description
 FOCUSN'T is a fun browser-based digital mirror that uses the webcam to detect faces and display humorous productivity and college-related roasts instead of compliments.